molab-itp/content-2023-Fa/weeks/02_swift.md

 ## Homework Week02

-- create a git repo named Week02-[(your-nickname)](https://en.wikipedia.org/wiki/Nickname)
+- create a folder named Week02 in your class repo

-- create an Xcode playground that makes an 1024x1024 image in repo **Week02-(your-nickname)**
+- create an Xcode playground that makes an 1024x1024 image in your Week02 folder

-- add a link to your Week02 repo on the
+- add a link to your Week02 folder on the

   - [wiki home page](https://github.com/molab-itp/content-2023-Fa/wiki#week-02-homework)